 Sample Processing for Electron Microscopy

-Fix the tissue in 2.5 percent glutaraldehyde or 0.1 molar sodium phosphate for 24 hours at 4 degrees Celsius [1].
+Fix the tissue in 2.5 percent glutaraldehyde or in 0.1 molar sodium phosphate for 24 hours at 4 degrees Celsius [1].
 Remove the fixing solution and rinse the sample several times with 0.1 molar sodium phosphate [2].

-Talent placing the tissue in 2.5 percent glutaraldehyde or 0.1 molar sodium phosphate.
+Talent placing the tissue in 2.5 percent glutaraldehyde or in 0.1 molar sodium phosphate.

 Talent rinsing the tissue with sodium phosphate solution.